-Generally most applications of Shockwave therapy for Achilles tendinitis and most conditions will resolve within 3-4 sessions of approximately 30 minutes treatment.
+Generally, most applications of Shockwave therapy for Achilles tendinitis, and most conditions will resolve within 3-4 sessions of approximately 30 minutes of treatment.
 Naturally, this can depend on the exact presentation of the condition.
 Making sure you see someone quickly to have the condition diagnosed can reduce the number of sessions needed.

 It is vital that you continue to work with a physical therapist to maintain the exercise regime you should already be carrying out for Achilles tendinopathy, prior to consulting for shockwave treatment.
 This will involve balancing exercises, strength exercises and a good eccentric loading programme depending on your stage of Achilles tendinopathy.

 What is the evidence for shockwave therapy and achilles tendon pain/achilles tendinopathy?

 There is growing evidence for the use of shockwave therapy in the management of achilles tendinopathy.
 Largely the area of non-operative management of achilles tendinopathy has been poorly studied.
 One area that is of increasing interest is the use of shockwave therapy for the conservative management of achilles tendinopathy.

 A recent paper has highlighted the previously gold standard eccentric loading programmes having inferior results to Shockwave therapy for Achilles tendinitis at 4 months follow up.
 It is very promising that there are alternatives available which are proving better than what we have been prescribing previously (Rompe 2008).

 Where can I get Shockwave therapy for Achilles tendinitis?

 You are able to get shockwave therapy at a few specialist clinics in the UK.
 There are a growing number of clinics providing this specialist form of treatment.
 It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to a high level in research papers.